Generalized Pitman-Stanley polytope: vertices and faces: Acknowledgements

 \section{Acknowledgements}

 We were inspired by \cite{LMStD1,LMStD2} to extend a link between skew plane partitions with bounded parts and flow polytopes.
-We thank Jos\'e Cruz, Rafael Gonz\'alez D'Le\'on, Richard Stanley and Martha Yip for helpful comments and suggestions.
+We thank Jos\'e Cruz, Rafael Gonz\'alez D'Le\'on, Richard Stanley, Martha Yip, and the anonymous referees for helpful comments and suggestions.
+We also thank Jos\'e Cruz for doing examples that lead us to the current form of Theorem~\ref{thm:leading term v straight shape} from a previous statement involving shifted skew shapes.
 This work was facilitated by computer experiments using Sage \cite{sagemath}, its algebraic combinatorics features developed by the Sage-Combinat community \cite{Sage-Combinat}.
-MH was supported by a Lee-SIP REU, WD and AHM were partially supported by NSF grant DMS-1855536, and AR was partially supported by NSF grant DMS-2054404.
+MH was supported by a Lee-SIP REU, WD and AHM were partially supported by NSF grant DMS-1855536 and DMS-22030407, and AR was partially supported by NSF grant DMS-2054404.

 An extended abstract of this work appeared as \cite{genPS-extended-abstract}.